 If you think you have a problematic build-up of earwax in your ear canal, the first step is to make an appointment with an audiologist at the Hearing Centre.
 If your suspicions are confirmed with a diagnosis, we can use our state of the art micro-suction equipment to gently, safely and painlessly remove the build-up of ear wax in your ears, usually taking less than half an hour for both ears.
 With the use of video otoscopy we can show you the build-up before removal and also give you the peace of mind of seeing the results after the procedure.

-Expert earwax removal in the Market Harborough and Leicester area
+Expert earwax removal in Leicester

 At the Hearing Centre all micro-suction earwax removal procedures are carried out by a fully qualified audiologist who is registered with both the Health and Care Professions Council and the British Society of Hearing Aid Audiologists.
 To book a consultation please call us on 0116 254 3909 or fill in our online booking form.